Tatinho

-Renato Piau de Sa, known professionally as Tatinho, (born December 19, 1992) is a Brazilian futsal player who currently plays for Jaragua Futsal.
+Renato Piau de Sá, known professionally as Tatinho, (born 19 December 1992) is a Brazilian futsal player who plays for Jaraguá Futsal.

 Career

 Tatinho was formerly a professional footballer who played as a forward.
 After playing for Ventforet Kofu in Japan, he had problems with agents and became disillusioned with football, not playing football for a few years before getting into futsal.

 On 3 January 2024, Tatinho joined Sporting CP.
 During his time at the club, he won the Portuguese League and Portuguese League Cup.

-On 18 February 2025, Tatinho joined Jaragua Futsal for the 2025 season.
+On 18 February 2025, Tatinho joined Jaraguá Futsal for the 2025 season.